Funding and Support

 - Students must reapply for Non-Resident Tuition Waivers every year

-- Late applications will not be considered
+- Late applications may not be considered

 - Students who have a GPA below 3.0 on deadline date are not eligible to receive a Non-Resident Tuition Waiver